ldez/traefik-certs-dumper/readme.md

   traefik-certs-dumper dump [flags]

 Flags:
-      --crt-ext string   The file extension of the generated certificates (default ".crt") --dest string      Path to store the dump content. (default "./dump") -h, --help             help for dump
+      --crt-ext string   The file extension of the generated certificates. (default ".crt") --dest string      Path to store the dump content. (default "./dump") -h, --help             help for dump
-      --key-ext string   The file extension of the generated private keys (default ".key") --source string    Path to 'acme.json' file. (default "./acme.json")
+      --key-ext string   The file extension of the generated private keys. (default ".key") --source string    Path to 'acme.json' file. (default "./acme.json") --use-subdir       Use separated directories for certificates and keys. (default true)
 ```

 ## Examples